-Federal Law No. 8 of 1984 on Commercial Companies (as amended) (the "CCL") allows for a number of different forms of companies to be established in the United Arab Emirates (the "U.A.E.").
+Federal Law No. 8 of 1984 on Commercial Companies (as amended) (the "CCL") allows for a number of different forms of companies to be established in the United Arab Emirates (the "UAE").
+The CCL is due to be repealed and replaced by Federal Law No. 2 of 2015 concerning Commercial Companies (the "2015 CCL").
+The 2015 CCL will come into force on 30 June 2015.
+In the interim, the CCL will remain in force.

-The most common form used for foreign direct investment into the U.A.E. is the limited liability company ("LLC") and publicly traded companies are incorporated as public joint stock companies ("PJSC").
+The most common form of company used for foreign direct investment into the UAE is the limited liability company ("LLC") and publicly traded companies are incorporated as public joint stock companies ("PJSC").